 - Release the top and bottom cover latches and remove the air cleaner cover.
-Wash the cover and dust ejection valve.
-Check that these components are in good condition.
-The dust ejection valve is subject to wear and deterioration and should be inspected carefully and replaced yearly or when damaged.
-The lips of the valve should close and fit together; any cracks, deformation, or wear in the valve is cause for replacement. - Remove the primary filter element by pulling it out of the canister.
+Wash the cover.
+Check that the cover is in good condition. - Remove the primary filter element by pulling it out of the canister.
 There will be some initial resistance as the filter seal breaks loose and slides off of the outlet tube.
 Gently move the end of the filter up and down and side to side or twist to loosen the seal.
 Use gentle action to minimize the amount of dust dislodged as the filter is removed. - 3.
-Clean the filter element by GENTLY tapping on a flat, hard surface.
+Clean the filter element by GENTLY tapping on a FLAT, HARD surface.